 Council Bill 29-2009.
-As Columbia's first village, Wilde Lake, began considering how to revive its faltering retail center, the Howard County Council passed Council Bill 29-2009, which facilitated a drastic change in the configuration of Wilde Lake's center.
+When Columbia's first village, Wilde Lake, began reviewing plans to revive its retail center, the Howard County Council passed Council Bill 29-2009.
 The bill set standards and a process for creating a Village Center Community Plan (VCCP).